This Article Continues From S: Self-Assuredness & Self-Belief

 It was at this moment, just as he was about to reach the peak and realise his dream, that another mountain, the mountain of self-doubt, reared in front of him, seemingly as insurmountable as Everest itself.
 At this moment, with the freezing air chilling him to the bone, his oxygen supplies running low, all he could do was focus on his feet trudging through the ice, putting one boot ahead of the other.

-“I couldn’t do anything else,” he said, “other than focus at putting one step at a time.”
+“I couldn’t do anything else,” he said, “other than focus on putting one step at a time.”

 He could have given up at any point along the climb.
 But he didn’t.
 He was ultimately successful in conquering Everest, and his story is a great metaphor for the mountains we all set ourselves to climb.
 Like a marathon, climbing Everest comes down to the simplest, yet one of the most difficult, things we learned to do as a toddler: putting one foot ahead of the other.

 There are 4 takeaways from this story of ultimate success I like to bring people’s attention to:

 - Set yourself a mountain to climb, your Everest—identify your worthy cause.

 - Plan and prepare—you don’t just turn up at base camp and start hiking up the mountain; you need to plan how you will conquer your mighty goals.

 - Put one foot ahead of the other—sometimes that’s all you can do is focus on the next step, but this is what will get you to the top.

 - Keep going—maintain and sustain your persistence, even when your goal taunts you and seems to be moving away from you the closer you get, because if you stop you’ll never get there.

 As Winston Churchill said when he visited Harrow School, his alma mater, in 1941: